Arcadia Exhibitions Website

-The Campus Post Office is located on the ground floor of the Dining Hall Complex next to the Bookstore.
-Arcadia students, faculty members and staff can purchase stamps, envelopes and mail packages during the window hours—weekdays, 8:30 a.m. to 4:30 p.m.
-Students have a choice to pay for these services using cash or by charging to their student ID.
+Mail and Print Services is located on the ground floor of the Dining Complex next to the Campus Store.
+Arcadia students, faculty and staff can purchase stamps and envelopes, and mail packages during the window hours: Monday through Friday from 9:00 a.m. to 4:30 p.m.
+Students have a choice to pay for mail services using cash or by charging to their student ID.
 Student ID charges must have a minimum $5.00 purchase.

 All resident students will be assigned a campus mailbox.
-Mail sent to a resident student at Arcadia University should be addressed as follows:
+Commuter students will receive a mailbox upon request.
+Mail sent to a student mailbox at Arcadia University should be addressed as follows: